Women in ancient and imperial China: Shang dynasty

 Women's status varied between regions during the Shang dynasty.
 While Shang dynasty women are thought to have been considered lower in status to men, archaeological excavations of burials have shown that women not only could reach high status but that they also exercised political power.
 The tomb of Fu Hao, consort of King Wu Ding, contained precious jade objects and ritual bronze vessels, demonstrating her wealth.
 In addition, texts from the Shang dynasty have been excavated that record Fu Hao leading troops into battle to the north of Shang territories, conquering states, leading services to worship ancestors, and assisting in political affairs at court.
 After her death, Fu Hao was honored by later rulers as Ancestor Xin and given sacrifices to ensure she remained benevolent.

 The topics of the oracle bones suggest that the Shang preferred male children, as the question posed to one bone was whether Fu Hao's pregnancy would be good.
 The bone records that the pregnancy was, "not good; [the child] was a girl."
 In addition, male rulers were allowed to marry several wives in order to improve their chances of having male children.
 Fu Hao was, thus, referred to as consort, whereas Fu Jing (婦井) was also the first wife.
-This difference in status is shown by Fu Jing's being buried in the king's precinct in a tomb with a ramp.
-In contrast, Fu Hao was buried outside the official cemetery.